calcom/cal.com/.github/PULL_REQUEST_TEMPLATE.md

 ## Mandatory Tasks (DO NOT REMOVE)

 - [ ] I have self-reviewed the code (A decent size PR without self-review might be rejected)
-- [ ] I have added the "docs" label if this PR makes changes that would require a [documentation change](https://docs.cal.com)
+- [ ] I have added a Docs issue [here](https://github.com/calcom/docs/issues/new) if this PR makes changes that would require a [documentation change](https://docs.cal.com)
 - [ ] I have added or modified automated tests that prove my fix is effective or that my feature works (PRs might be rejected if logical changes are not properly tested)

 ## How should this be tested?